manhhoang/Programming-Is-Awesome/README.md

 - [Eventuate](http://eventuate.io/) - The Eventuate™ Platform provides a simple yet powerful event-driven programming model that solves the distributed data management problems inherent in a microservice architecture.
 The programming model is based on two well established patterns: Event Sourcing and Command Query Responsibility Segregation (CQRS).

 ### ORM
+- [JPA](https://en.wikipedia.org/wiki/Java_Persistence_API) - The Java Persistence API (JPA) is a Java application programming interface specification that describes the management of relational data in applications using Java Platform.
 - [Hibernate](http://hibernate.org/) - Hibernate an open source Java persistence framework project.
-- [JPA](https://en.wikipedia.org/wiki/Java_Persistence_API) - The Java Persistence API (JPA) is a Java application programming interface specification that describes the management of relational data in applications using Java Platform.
 - [EclipseLink](http://www.eclipse.org/eclipselink/) - The software provides an extensible framework that allows Java developers to interact with various data services, including databases, web services, Object XML mapping (OXM), and Enterprise Information Systems (EIS).
 - [Slick](http://slick.lightbend.com/) - Slick is a modern database query and access library for Scala.
+- [Speedment](https://www.speedment.com/) - The Speedment Java stream ORM leverages standard Java 8 streams to allow fast development of relational database applications.

+### Graph
+- [TinkerPop](http://tinkerpop.apache.org/) - Apache TinkerPop™ is a graph computing framework for both graph databases (OLTP) and graph analytic systems (OLAP).
+- [Gremlin](https://tinkerpop.apache.org/gremlin.html) - Gremlin is the graph traversal language of Apache TinkerPop.

 ### Monitoring
 - [Ganglia](http://ganglia.info/) - Ganglia is a scalable distributed monitoring system for high-performance computing systems such as clusters and Grids.